MEET THE INTERVIEWEES

 Matthew Olzmann is a Kundiman Fellow and Fellows Council member who has also served as Kundiman Retreat Faculty and Retreat Staff.
 In addition, his first collection Mezzanines was the winner of the 2011 Kundiman Poetry Prize.

-Matthew Olzmann’s newest book, Constellation Route, is forthcoming from Alice James Books in January 2022.
-He’s the author of two prior collections of poems, Mezzanines and Contradictions in the Design.
-A recipient of fellowships from the National Endowment for the Arts, MacDowell, the Kresge Arts Foundation, and Kundiman, Olzmann's poems have appeared in Best American Poetry, the Pushcart Prizes, Kenyon Review, New England Review, Southern Review, and elsewhere.
+Matthew Olzmann is the author of Constellation Route as well as two previous collections of poetry: Mezzanines and Contradictions in the Design.
+A recipient of fellowships from Kundiman, MacDowell, and the National Endowment for the Arts, Olzmann’s poems have appeared in the New York Times, Best American Poetry, the Pushcart Prizes, Kenyon Review, and elsewhere.
 He is a Senior Lecturer of Creative Writing at Dartmouth College and also teaches in the MFA Program for Writers at Warren Wilson College.

 Listen to Matthew Olzmann’s oral history interview excerpts here.